anteprandium/mdx_bibtex/README.md

 </table>

-At the end of the document, use `[REFERENCES]` to indicate where your list of reference will go.
+At the end of the document, use `[REFERENCES]` to indicate where your list of references will go.

     ## References